|Grand Prix Barcelona|

-The Barcelona Grand Prix will be staged at the Catalunya Circuit which is 12 miles 20km North East of Barcelona city centre.
+The Barcelona GP will be staged at the Catalunya Circuit which is 12 miles (20km) North East of Barcelona city centre.
 It is situated in a small town called Montmelo.

-Sunday 12 May 2013 is the date of the final race.
-Practice and qualifying sessions will take place on the Friday 10 May 2013 - Saturday 11 May 2013 before the big race on Sunday 12 May 2013 .
+Practice and qualifying sessions will take place on the Friday 09 May 2014 - Saturday 10 May 2014 before the big race on Sunday 11 May 2014 .
 You can therefore make a weekend of the event and buy a 3 day pass.

 Circuit de Catalunya Address